robertpettis/robertpettis/README.md

 **Economist | Data Scientist | Policy Researcher**

 I use data, econometrics, and applied machine learning to understand how policy decisions shape people’s lives — from criminal justice reform to economic inequality and public safety.
-My work blends causal inference, data engineering, and clear communication to help decision-makers see what the data really says.

 ---